DESIGN FOR ZERO CARBON, ZERO ENERGY

-Engaged as mechanical and electrical engineers or as early stage sustainability consultants, we carry the in-house expertise to conceptualise buildings and systems so that they can achieve the exemplary zero or net positive energy or carbon targets set for them by the client and the collective design team.
+We carry the in-house expertise to conceptualise buildings and systems so that they can achieve the exemplary zero or net positive energy or carbon targets set for them by the client and the collective design team for perspective planning applications.

-Employing advanced analytical skills and modelling techniques, using the latest simulation and optimisation tools, we analyse and simplify problems to increase understanding, so that zero energy, high efficiency, buildings become accessible, simplified and transparent (from an operational perspective) for those who invest in, own and operate them.
+Employing advanced analytical skills and modelling techniques, using the latest simulation and optimisation tools, we analyse and simplify problems and increase understanding, so that zero energy, high efficiency, buildings become accessible, simplified and transparent (from an operational perspective) for those who want to invest in, own and operate them.

 Performance (near AI) analysis and optimisation algorithms